RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

-The pinout mapping of RAK811 module to the [WisDuino RAK811 Evaluation Board can be found on the Schematic](https://downloads.rakwireless.com/LoRa/WisNode/Hardware-Specification/WisNode-LoRa_Schematic.pdf)
+The pinout mapping of the RAK811 module to the [WisDuino RAK811 Evaluation Board can be found on the Schematic](https://downloads.rakwireless.com/LoRa/WisNode/Hardware-Specification/WisNode-LoRa_Schematic.pdf)

 :::